Updated: Monday, December 7, 2015

 Length of Time Commitment

-Recruitment for the Aquarium Guide program will be open from June to August 2015.
+Recruitment for the Aquarium Guide program will be open from December 2015 to February 2016.
 Please note there is an application, interview and training process.
-After submitting an application, we ask all applicants to attend an information and interview session on Thursday, August 20, from 7 to 8:30 p.m. or Saturday, August 22, from 9 to 10:30 a.m. inside the Aquarium Auditorium.
-We also ask that applicants attend three evenings of mandatory training on September 14, 17 and 21 from 6 to 9 p.m.
-Following training, volunteers are scheduled to immediately begin shifts and are required to complete three to four additional training sessions during their shifts.
+After submitting an application, we ask all applicants to attend an information and interview session on Saturday, February 13, from 9 to 10:30 a.m. or Thursday, February 18, from 7 to 8:30 p.m. inside the Aquarium Auditorium.
+Please enter through the Main Entrance.
+We also ask that applicants attend three evenings of mandatory onsite training on March 21, 24 and 28 from 6 to 9 p.m.
+Following training, volunteers are scheduled to immediately begin shifts and are required to complete three additional training sessions during their shifts.

 Sea Otter Program (Research and Conservation)